lfoppiano/document-qa/README.md

  ![screenshot2.png](docs%2Fimages%2Fscreenshot2.png)

 ## Documentation

+### Embedding selection
+In the latest version there is the possibility to select both embedding functions and LLMs.
+There are some limitation, OpenAI embeddings cannot be used with open source models, and viceversa.

 ### Context size
 Allow to change the number of blocks from the original document that are considered for responding.